jangleboom/RTKBaseStation/README.md

 ### Real Time Kinematics Base Station
-Hardware: Sparkfun ESP32 Thing Plus + SparkFun GPS-RTK-SMA Breakout - ZED-F9P (Qwiic)
+Hardware:   - Sparkfun ESP32 Thing Plus
+            - SparkFun GPS-RTK-SMA Breakout - ZED-F9P (Qwiic)
+            - ublox ANN-MB1 antenna

 To connect to a caster you need to create a secrets.h file with your credentials that looks like this: